psr-mock/.github/profile/README.md

 ---

-These libraries are not produced, endorsed or otherwise affiliated with the PHP-FIG.
+These libraries are not produced or endorsed by, or otherwise affiliated with, the PHP-FIG.